Forms of energy

 Potential energy is stored energy and the energy of position.

 Chemical energy is energy stored in the bonds of atoms and molecules.
 Batteries, biomass, petroleum, natural gas, and coal are examples of chemical energy.
-Chemical energy is converted to thermal energy when people burn wood in a fireplace or burn gasoline in a car's engine.
+For example, chemical energy is converted to thermal energy when people burn wood in a fireplace or burn gasoline in a car's engine.

 Mechanical energy is energy stored in objects by tension.
 Compressed springs and stretched rubber bands are examples of stored mechanical energy.